 Dogs suffering from diseases such as hypothyroidism can experience dandruff.

 A hormone replacement treatment in the form of oral medication is the best way to help.

 If you have changed your dog’s diet and other causes of dandruff have been ruled out, nutritional supplements may help.

 Usually, a lack of omega-3 fatty acids is the most likely cause of dandruff.

-It is important to talk to your vet before giving your pet any nutritional supplements.
+Talking to your vet before giving your pet any nutritional supplements is important.